FabianSchmick/photography/README.md

 ![back-and-frontend](./back-and-frontend.jpg "Back- and Frontend view")

 The project provides you following functionality:
-- Symfony
+- Symfony 3.4 (LTS version)
 - Vagrantfile and ansible configuration for development (https://github.com/FabianSchmick/vagrant_skeleton)
 - Node packages with Gulp, Bootstrap, jQuery and many more
+- Small CMS for creating new entries
 - Image compression and thumbnail generation with [Imagine](https://imagine.readthedocs.io/en/latest/)
-- Small CMS for creating new entries
 - Multilingualism in English and German
 - Tag possibility for describing and filtering entries
 - Lazyloading for images
 - Justified Gallery with [JustifiedGallery](http://miromannino.github.io/Justified-Gallery/)
 - Lightbox with [Fancybox](http://fancyapps.com/fancybox/3/)
+- Dynamic Sitemap generation
+- And many more

 ## Installation